 Day 18-Then we can see that Daniel had a habit of prayer.
 He did so three times each day.
 How are we to develop the "habit of prayer"?

 Day 19- Finally we see that Daniel had a heart for God that did not fail him in dark times.
 He had a consistent walk with God.
 He didn't just start to pray because his situation was bad.
-He continued to do what he always had done.
+He continued to do what he had always done.
 This is the meaning behind praying constantly.
-We are meant to walk and talk with God throughout the day discussing the small things as well as the big issues and questions.
+We are meant to walk and talk with God throughout the day discussing the small things as well as the big things.

 IV.
 CAN EVIL TRIUMPH?